Rush Limbaugh, The Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 If they're just a bunch of incompetent Democrats, for example, you're never going to beat them if that's what you think they are.

-If if they're just a bunch of well-intentioned, but oh God, look at what they're doing, you're never going to beat them.
+If they're just a bunch of well-intentioned, but, oh, God, look at what they're doing.

-This was my my incredulity when I heard Dr. Krauthammer say that he didn't know who Obama was for five weeks after he was inaugurated.
+This was my incredulity when I heard Dr. Krauthammer say that he didn't know who Obama was for five weeks after he was inaugurated.

 I mean, he's got to know who these people are.